GDPR simplified: A guide for your small business

 Sure, I collect data, but some other company stores it.
 Does that get me off the hook?

 Under the GDPR, if you collect data you are affected to some extent.
 The GDPR has the concept of a data processor and a data controller:

 Data Controller: An individual or organization (you can have joint controllers) that decides how, what, and why data is collected.
 They may store it using another company's cloud servers.
 For example, a website that collects customer data is a controller.

 Data Processor: An individual or organization that stores data on behalf of the controller(s) and processes these data upon request.
-For example, Office 365 Business data storage acts as a processor and is fully GDPR compliant.
+For example, Microsoft 365 Apps for business data storage acts as a processor and is fully GDPR compliant.

 An organization or system can act as both a controller and a processor.
-Microsoft 365 Business can act as both and complies with the GDPR.
+Microsoft 365 for business can act as both and complies with the GDPR.